vivo-us/warden/README.md

 await warden.stop();
 ```

+NOTE: To see more verbose logging, you may add the env var `WARDEN_LOG_LEVEL` and assign it one of the `Winston` log levels.
+Otherwise it will default to info.

 ## Warden Constructor Options

 The constructor will automatically initiate a database connection and create a `job` table if one does not exist.
 Once initiated, it will emit a `db-initialized` event, which the `start()` event automatically handles and waits for.
 You may listen for this event and others on `warden.emitter`.